LiberTEM/LiberTEM/docs/source/udf.rst

    result.data

 The function specified via the :code:`f` parameter is called for each frame / diffraction pattern.

-See :ref:`auto UDF` for details.
+See :ref:`auto UDF` for more details.
 This is most suited for simple functions; once you have parameters or want to re-use some data across function calls, you should create a :class:`~libertem.udf.UDF` subclass instead.